 Can a heat pump hot water system be installed indoors?

 These spaces should be large, think 1,000 cubic feet for every 12,000 BTU of pump power.
-The pump also needs to link to a duct system or fan.
+The pump also needs to be linked to a duct system or fan.
 This will push cold air outside or to places that prefer cool, like your pantry or wine cellar.

 How much does a heat pump cost to buy and install?